-Table 3 Connecting the STLink debugger or a GPS unit
+Table 3 Connecting the STLink debugger

 Connecting a power amplifier

 The Pi module supports a connection to a power amplifier that is buffered with an FET transistor.
 The signal can also be found on CN3 on the Nucleo board, but an external buffer is required.
 The buffered signal is grounded when active, the morpho connector is at 3.3V.
 Connections are shown in Table 4.